nanikamado/automaton-verification/README.md

-Verification of the following NFA:
+A verification of the following NFA in Lean.

 ![](fig.svg)